There are better ways to avoid wasting food

 What we cover in the Weighless Program (our Curriculum)

-One of the questions we frequently get about the Weighless program is what exactly we cover in our 52-week curriculum.
-A year is a long time; we have time to get into virtually every possible aspect of weighing less–from the biochemistry to the logistics to the all-important head game.
+One of the questions I frequently get about the Weighless program is what exactly we cover in our curriculum.
+This was originally conceived as a year-long program, which gave us time to get into virtually every possible aspect of weighing less–from the biochemistry to the logistics to the all-important head game.
+The program is now self-paced, allowing you to move through the material as quickly or slowly as you like.
+Your access never expires.

-We spend the first three months of the program mastering the basic tenets of the Weighless approach:
+The first twelve topics focus on the basic tenets of the Weighless approach:

 • Collecting data